ShayanTalaei/SPRINT/README.md

 ## Overview
 Large reasoning models (LRMs) excel at complex reasoning tasks but typically generate lengthy sequential chains-of-thought, resulting in long inference times before arriving at the final answer.
 To address this challenge, we introduce SPRINT, a novel post-training and inference-time framework designed to enable LRMs to dynamically identify and exploit opportunities for parallelization during their reasoning process.
 SPRINT incorporates an innovative data curation pipeline that reorganizes natural language reasoning trajectories into structured rounds of long-horizon planning and parallel execution.
 By fine-tuning LRMs on a small amount of such curated data, the models *learn* to dynamically identify independent subtasks within extended reasoning processes and effectively execute them in parallel.
 Through extensive evaluations, we show that the models fine-tuned with the SPRINT framework match the performance of reasoning models on complex domains such as mathematics while generating up to 39% fewer sequential tokens on problems requiring more than 8000 output tokens.
 Finally, we observe consistent results transferred to two out-of-distribution tasks of GPQA and Countdown with up to 45% and 65% reduction in average sequential tokens for longer reasoning trajectories, while achieving the performance of the fine-tuned reasoning model.

-We recommand `python=3.11`.
+We recommend `python=3.11`.
 To install required packages, run
 ```
 $ pip install -r requirements.txt
 ```